anufrievroman/calcure/README.md

 ## Features

 - Vim keys
-- View tasks and events from .ics file synced with clouds
+- View tasks and events from .ics files synced with clouds
 - Operation with fewest key presses possible
 - Todo list with subtasks, deadlines, and timers
 - Birthdays of your abook contacts